yurywallet/geneology_tree/README.md

 GUI for the Genealogy Tree project

-# Descriotion
+# Description
 This tool helps to create and visialize a geneology tree of your family.
 You can add/modify/delete data.

-# How the tree is built
+# How the tree is built?
 There are 2 types of relations between people:
 - between generations - parents - child (mother / father)
 - same generation - spouse